bcb/apply_defaults/README.md

 'bar'
 ```

-If foo is not in the bound object's attributes, it takes the default value from
+If foo is not in the bound object's attributes, the default value from the
-the parameter list.
+parameter list is used.